George Bromley (politician)

 George Bromley, as depicted on his tomb in the church of St Peter the Apostle, Worfield, Shropshire.
 His epitaph describes him as "a Just man and a Great professor of the Religion now established."

 George Bromley (ca. 1526–1589) was an English lawyer, landowner, politician and judge of the Mid-Tudor and Elizabethan period, a member of an important Shropshire legal and landed gentry dynasty.
-Although his career was overshadowed by that of his brother Thomas Bromley, George Bromley was of considerable importance in the affairs of the Welsh marches and the Inner Temple.
+Although his career was overshadowed by that of his brother Thomas Bromley, George Bromley was of considerable importance in the affairs of the Welsh Marches and the Inner Temple.
 He was an MP for Liskeard 1563, Much Wenlock in 1558 and 1559 and Shropshire in 1571 and 1572.

 Background and early life

-Effigy of Chief Justice Thomas Bromley, the cousin of Sir George Bromley's father, in St Andrew's parish church, Wroxeter, Shropshire.
+Effigy of Chief Justice Thomas Bromley, the cousin of Sir George Bromley's father, in St Andrew's Church, Wroxeter, Shropshire.

 Sir Thomas Bromley, Sir George's younger brother, who became Lord Chancellor.